anmol-sinha-coder/Sentiment_Emotion_Analysis/Multi_Emotion_Analyzer/README.md

 ### What is the project about?
 This project is about performing emotion detection from text using PyTorch and Federated Learning.
 For this project, we implemented an NLP task of creating a model to detect the emotion from text.
 We developed this using the PyTorch library where we created our Deep Neural Network using GloVe Word Embeddings, LSTMs and fully connected layers.
 Additionally we added the Federated Learning framework for decentralized training.

-### Why?
-This project serves as a demonstration of the concepts taught in the *Secure and Private AI Challenge*, by Udacity and Facebook along with some of the members of the `#sg_caffeine_coders` Study Group.
-This is our submission for the Project Showcase Challenge for this program.

 ### Dataset